Satellite Account of Nonprofit Institutions and Volunteering

 Business non-profit institutions: including, for example, business association, chambers of commerce and condominium associations.
 These are classified to the business sector in standard measures.

 Government non-profit institutions: including, hospitals, some residential care facilities, universities and colleges.
 These are classified to the government sector in standard measures.

-The economic value of volunteer activity cited in this release is derived by assigning a wage rate for social service occupations to hours volunteered from Statistics Canada's General Social Survey on Giving Volunteering and Participating.
+The economic value of volunteer activity cited in this document is derived by assigning a wage rate for social service occupations to hours volunteered from Statistics Canada's General Social Survey - Giving, Volunteering and Participating.

 To produce financial statistics, the CSNA measures the economic dimensions of the public sector of Canada, including the financial inter-relationships among the thousands of entities that make up the three levels of government in Canada (federal, provincial and territorial, and local).
 In order to carry out this program, the CSNA maintains a universe of all public sector entities including their complex inter-relationships.